-Post period end, in March 2021, Ms Amne Suedi and Mr Steve Mahede resigned from the Board as Non-executive Directors and the Company wishes them well in the future.
+In March 2021, Ms Amne Suedi and Mr Steve Mahede resigned from the Board as non-executive Directors and the Company wishes them well in the future.
+The Board is actively considering potential replacements for former Board members with a focus on a potential appointment of a UK based Board member.